evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 - And even then, we can expect sequence and assembly errors in our reference genome that make it different from the real genome sequence.
 - On top of that, there is population level variation to contend with, including SNPs and insertion/deletion events.
 This makes our samples different from any reference genome as well.

-As an example, let's look at some information on the "completely" sequenced genomes of [some frogs](http://www.xenbase.org/other/static/ftpDatafiles.jsp).
+As an example, let's look at some information on the "completely" sequenced genomes of [some frogs](https://www.xenbase.org/xenbase/static-xenbase/ftpDatafiles.jsp).
 Of interest is the N50 statistic of a genome assembly, which is defined [here](https://en.wikipedia.org/wiki/N50_statistic).
+The N50 statistic "can be described as a weighted median statistic such that 50% of the entire assembly is contained in contigs or scaffolds equal to or larger than this value."

 ## Preparing your reference genome